OpenPPL/ppl.nn/docs/en/cpp-api-reference.md

 A built-in engine factory that is used to create engines running on x86-compatible CPUs.

+If you want to use built-in op implementations, you should call `ppl::nn::x86::RegisterBuiltinOps()` manually.

 #### Functions

 ```c++
 Engine* X86EngineFactory::Create(const X86EngineOptions& options);
 ```

-Creates an X86 engine instance with the given options.
+Creates an X86 engine instance with the specified options.

 ## CudaEngineFactory

 A built-in engine factory that is used to create engines running on NVIDIA GPUs.

+If you want to use built-in op implementations, you should call `ppl::nn::cuda::RegisterBuiltinOps()` manually.

 #### Functions